vishaltak/gitlab-development-kit/doc/howto/geo.md

 make: *** [postgresql/geo] Error 1
 ```

-Then you may delete or move that data in order to run `make geo-setup` again.
+Then you may delete or move that data in order to run `make geo-secondary-setup` again.

 ```shell
 mv postgresql-geo/data postgresql-geo/data.backup